andlin03/EasyGraph/README.md

 Supported authentication methods:

-* Certificate based authentication with thumbprint
+* Certificate based authentication with thumbprint (Windows only)
 * Certificate based authentication with Pfx file
+* Username and password (Windows only)
 * Client credentials
 * Device Code